-Daily crime logs containing the time, date, nature of the incident and general locations of all reported incidents are available to the public by visiting the office of the PSEP Lead.
+Daily crime logs containing the time, date, nature of the incident, and general locations of all reported incidents are available to the public by visiting the PSEP desk.
 Information from crime reports is analyzed to identify emerging crime trends and allocate resources more efficiently.